 What does “Tralalero Tralala” mean?

-Let’s break it down in plain English and explore how this odd little phrase became the weirdest (and most viral) sound on the internet.
+Let’s break it down and explore how this odd little phrase became the weirdest (and most viral) sound on the internet.

 The meme blew up after a chaotic video featuring a shark wearing Nikes surfaced on TikTok.
 In the background, the “Tralalero Tralala” sound played, making the whole thing absurdly funny.
 No context.
 No story.
 Just pure chaos.